 (iv) 2 domestic violence advocates.

-(d) (1) Except as provided in paragraph (2) of this subsection, salaries for employees listed in subsection (c) of this section shall be set by the Secretary of Budget and Management.
+(e) (1) Except as provided in paragraph (2) of this subsection and subsection (i) of this section, salaries for employees listed in subsection (d) of this section shall be set by the Secretary of Budget and Management.

 (2) (i) Salaries for deputy sheriffs shall be set at a rate not less than the salary equivalent to grade 14 of the State pay scale.